 Thereafter, employees are responsible for the care and maintenance of their uniforms in serviceable condition.
-To defray the cost of this responsibility, for the duration of this Agreement, the County will provide nine hundred dollars (\$900.00) to each unit member for the procurement, care and upkeep of uniforms.
-The parties further agree that uniform allowance for FY98 shall be subject to negotiations between them.
+To defray the cost of this responsibility, for the duration of this Agreement, the County will provide Nine Hundred Dollars (\$900.00) to each unit member for the procurement, care and upkeep of uniforms.
 These respective sums will be paid in two (2) equal installments in July and December of each fiscal year noted above and are not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
 Uniforms damaged in the line of duty will be replaced in accordance with Departmental policy.

-Following enactment of the contract, the Labor-Management Committee, provided for in Article 34 of the agreement, will set as an agenda item the development of a proposed Departmental Policy on Physical Fitness for uniformed Correctional Officers.
+Following enactment of the contract, the Labor-Management Committee, provided for in Article 34 of the Agreement, will set as an agenda item the development of a proposed Departmental Policy on Physical Fitness for uniformed Correctional Officers.
 The policy shall include, but not be limited to, the following: